KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 ![Instance Call Chain](./images/loader_instance_chain.png)

 This is also how a Vulkan Device function call chain looks if you query it using `vkGetInstanceProcAddr`.
-On the otherhand, a Device function doesn't need to worry about the broadcast becuase it knows specifically which associated ICD and which associated Physical Device the call should terminate at.
+On the other hand, a Device function doesn't need to worry about the broadcast because it knows specifically which associated ICD and which associated Physical Device the call should terminate at.
 Because of this, the loader doesn't need to get involved between any enabled layers and the ICD.
 Thus, if you used a loader-exported Vulkan